ukantjadia/Projects/README.md

 ### 19. Dynamic Onboarding Questions

 - **Description**: This was the initial stage requirement of the Gradding App.
-In this whole onboarding was dependent on the REST API.
-The design and flexibility of app are fully supported with any changes and modifications of the API in term of its content (no. of que, option, type of ques)
+This whole onboarding was dependent on the REST API.
+The design and flexibility of the app are fully supported with any changes and modifications of the API in terms of its content (no. of que, option, type of ques)
 - **Tech/Language**: Flutter, Dart
 - **Links**: <https://github.com/ukantjadia/Dynamic-On-Boarding-Questions>